GTNewHorizons/GT-New-Horizons-Modpack/config/betterquesting/Readme.md

 1. Fork the GT-New-Horizons-Modpack repo to your github account.
 This is not actually needed if Dream has added you as a developer.
 2. Add the repo to your GitHub Desktop by clicking `Code` and then `Open with GitHub Desktop`.
 When asked, choose `contribute to parent repo`.
 That way new branches are automatically based on the GTNewHorizons/GT-New-Horizons-Modpack master branch.
 3. Before you begin making changes, you want to click `Fetch origin` to get the latest updates and then start a new branch (`Branch`, then `New Branch`).
 If you followed 2. that will automatically be based on the GTNewHorizons/GT-New-Horizons-Modpack master branch.
 4. Start GTNH.
-You need the full game, not a development environment.
+You need the full game (the latest release or a nightly version), not a development environment.
 You should also check that you are using the latest BQ from https://github.com/GTNewHorizons/BetterQuesting/releases (you should only use normal versions, not pre-versions).
 5. Replace the DefaultQuests folder in your config/betterquesting game files with the one from your github folder.
 That means to delete the existing folder and then copy in the one from github, do not merge them!
 6. Run `/bq_admin default load` in the game chat.
 (Apparently it can crash if you run it immediately when entering a world, so wait a few seconds to be sure.)
 7. Double check your questbook is indeed up to date with the latest changes on GTNewHorizons/GT-New-Horizons-Modpack.